What is the ASC?

 The Alumni Schools Committee (ASC) is comprised of a group of University of Chicago alumni who volunteer their time to aid the enrollment efforts of the Office of College Admissions.
 There are over 4000 ASC volunteers around the world, organized into more than 60 regional groupings.
 Each ASC region is overseen by a local volunteer leader, or “Chair”, whose role it is to coordinate the admissions recruiting-related activity of the volunteers in their region.

-Administratively, the ASC is housed within the Office of College Admissions, and is professionally staffed by a Director (who also serves as an Associate Director of Admissions) and other Admissions Office personnel.
+Administratively, the ASC is housed within the Office of College Admissions, and is professionally staffed by a Director, Christina Rivers, and other Admissions Office personnel.
 The ASC also coordinates many of its activities with the Alumni Association, in support of its broader efforts to enhance alumni engagement.

 Role of Alumni Schools Committee Volunteers